The Latest: Schiff says firing Mueller would echo Watergate

-WASHINGTON (AP) " The Latest on the special counsel's probe into Russian interference in the U.S. election and possible collusion with the Trump campaign (all times local):
+WASHINGTON (AP) " The Latest on probes into possible contacts between Trump campaign associates and Russia (all times local):

 7:40 a.m.